4 Min Read

 Responsive web design can improve user experience which will translate into a positive perception of your brand and business.
 If your customer can access your website easily on all platforms, they’re more likely to return to you for more business in the future and it more than likely means a higher conversion rate for your website.
 In a world where so much traffic comes from mobile devices, it’s important that you’re accommodating this factor through your website.

-Responsive web design is now also important as a ranking factor, as mentioned earlier.
+Responsive web design, and mobile-first indexing, is now also important as a ranking factor, as mentioned earlier.
 Sites that are responsive will generally load faster which is likely to boost your ranking and decrease your bounce rate.
 Responsive web design can also make social sharing easier, helping you to grow a bigger audience for your brand.

 SEO campaigns and website maintenance are also a much smoother process with a mobile friendly website.
 Responsive web design means you only have 1 website to look after; it’s also quicker and less expensive than making a stand-alone mobile application in addition to your desktop website.

-With mobile-friendly websites now being an industry standard, take a minute to ensure your web design is the best it can be.
+With mobile-friendly websites now being an industry standard, especially thanks to mobile-first indexing, take a minute to ensure your web design is the best it can be.